 This product hasn’t only received the “food-grade” label.
-It has also passed Food Chemicals Codex (FCC) testing to ensure its safety.

 Anything you breathe ultimately reaches your lungs and bloodstream (6).
 That includes any chemical or pesticide present in your DE.

-  This product has received the organic certification from OMRI — the Organic Materials Review Institute — in all stages of the production.
+This product has received organic certification from OMRI — the Organic Materials Review Institute — in all stages of production.
 The company has even modified its packaging to reduce its carbon footprint and overall impact on the environment.

 DE is a fantastic natural pesticide, but that’s only one of its uses.
 You can also use it to detach stains, as an exfoliant, or to simply remove unpleasant scents from your pet.
 It can even be mixed with food to keep the moisture away.

 Some reviewers were disappointed by the packaging.
 A cloud of DE can come out when opening the bag the first time.
 Although this product is organic and food-grade, it shouldn’t be inhaled excessively.